 The use of Mimosa pudica has been prevalent in traditional health care systems in India.
 According to Ayurveda, the plant may be used to cure skin allergies and asthma[ref].

 The parts of this plant exhibit antibacterial properties since it contains several compounds like tannins, terpenoids, and glycosides.
-It is also said that M.pudica has anti-diabetic properties in addition to the abilities to heal wounds and reduce toothache[ref].
+It is also said that M.pudica has anti-diabetic properties in addition to the ability to heal wounds and reduce toothache[ref].

 Although a weed in many parts of the world, Mimosa pudica has certain environmental significance as it can improve the quality of soil by fixing nitrogen[ref].